ajbsarmi/K_Means_Clustering_GG/README.md

 ## Acknowledgments

+## Acknowledgments

 - **UCI Machine Learning Repository** for the Seeds dataset.
-- **PySpark Documentation** for the extensive examples and resources.
+- **PySpark Documentation** for excellent resources and examples.
+- **Geeks for Geeks** for the tutorial ["K-Means Clustering using PySpark Python"](https://www.geeksforgeeks.org/k-means-clustering-using-pyspark-python/), which provided guidance on implementing the clustering process.